Jimmy Corrigan, the Smartest Kid on Earth: Autobiographical content

 Elements of the novel appear to be autobiographical, particularly Jimmy's relationship with his father.
-Ware met his father only once in adulthood – while he was working on this book – and has remarked that his father's attempts at humor and casualness were not unlike those he'd already created for Jimmy's father in the book.
-However, the author states it is not an account of his personal life.
+Ware met his father only once in adulthood – while he was working on the Jimmy Corrigan project – and has remarked that his father's attempts at humor and casualness were not unlike those he'd already created for Jimmy's father in the story.
+The author states, however, that Jimmy Corrigan is not an account of his personal life.